 This verse contains the only specific ethical blemish of John’s readers in the entire letter.

 All of us possess “this world’s goods.”
 This includes either possessions or property.
 We could translate “goods” as a means of living.
 Anyone who has any resources for the maintenance of life has something to give to others.
 Giving to others does not require wealth.

 and sees his brother in need,

-John now reminds his readers of the principle of the previous verse that believers should sacrifice for fellow Christians (Jn 3:16).
+John now reminds his readers of the previous verse’s principle that believers should sacrifice for fellow Christians (Jn 3:16).
 Sacrifice should include meeting physical needs as well as spiritual needs.
-The word “sees” is more than observation but also includes the idea of contemplation of need, a continuing observation of need.
+The word “sees” is more than observation and includes the idea of contemplation of need, a continuing observation of need.

 and shuts up his heart from him,

 Acts 5:23 uses the Greek word for “shuts up” for a jail door securely locked.
 The idea here is a Christian who refuses to show compassion; he does not have a heart for someone in need.
 The Christian, with some capacity, slams the door of compassion in the face of the believer without wealth.

 De 15:7, “If there is among you a poor man of your brethren, within any of the gates in your land which the Lord your God is giving you, you shall not harden your heart nor shut your hand from your poor brother…”

 The believer’s “heart” here is his seat of emotions.
 A believer who shuts up his heart has no empathy (Lu 1:78; 2 Co.
 6:12; 7:15; Ph 1:8; 2:1; Philemon.
 7,12,20).
 The word “heart” is literally bowels, that is, the physical organs of the intestines (Ac 1:18).
 The Greeks regarded the bowels as the seat of the more vivid passions.
 The New Testament uses this word both literally for the viscera, the inward parts, entrails, and figuratively for the seat of the emotions.